 The Ninth Line Character Area is a greenfield neighbourhood.
-Therefore, services such as a school site and parks will be developed and provided through the processing of development applications.
+Therefore, services such as schools and parks will be developed and provided through the processing of development applications.

-In addition to park blocks that will be conveyed to the City as the Ninth Line Character Area is developed, future residents of the proposed development will also be served by existing parks on the east side of Ninth Line, including Sparling Woods Park (which is approximately 280 metres (918.6 ft.) from the subject lands), McLeod Park (which is approximately 250 metres (820.2 ft.) from the subject lands), and Marco Muzzo Senior Memorial Woods and Park (which is approximately 560 metres (1,837.3 ft.) from the subject lands).
-These parks are connected by an existing trail network to be shared by cyclists and pedestrians, which connects to other parks within the community.
+In addition to park blocks that will be conveyed to the City as the Ninth Line Character Area is developed, future residents of the proposed development will also be served by existing parks on the east side of Ninth Line, including Sparling Woods Park (approximately 430 metres (1,410.7 ft.) from the subject lands), McLeod Park (approximately 250 metres (820.2 ft.) from the subject lands), and Marco Muzzo Senior Memorial Woods and Park (approximately 500 metres (1,640.4 ft.) from the subject lands).
+These parks are connected by an existing trail network to be shared by cyclists and pedestrians, which connect to other parks within the community.
 There are additional cycling facilities within the community as well, including a multi-use trail on Britannia Road West, east of Ninth Line.

-The Churchill Meadows Community Centre and Park is currently under construction on the west side of Ninth Line, between Eglinton Avenue West and Britannia Road West.
+The newly constructed Churchill Meadows Community Centre and Park is located on the west side of Ninth Line, between Eglinton Avenue West and Britannia Road West.